near/bos-web-engine/apps/docs/docs/alpha/building-decentralized-frontends/imports.md

 Some packages are expected to not work within BWE due to its architecture and security model.
 Packages which rely on the following are expected to not work:

 - direct access to the `window` or `document` objects
+- usage of certain React hooks, in particular `useContext` and DOM manipulation via `useRef`
+- state management across iframes
+- React implementation details not in parity with Preact

+In general, external component libraries (e.g. Chakra UI) and state management libraries are not well-supported in the current version.

 ## BWE Components